hovancik/stretchly/README.md

 ### Linux note
 Please see http://electron.atom.io/docs/api/tray/ for Electron's Tray Linux specifics.
 Having `libappindicator1` installed should be enough for *stretchly*.
+For Natural breaks, you might need some packages too (`libxss-dev`).
 ## Development

 Feel free to join [development](https://github.com/hovancik/stretchly/blob/master/CONTRIBUTING.md) of this app via Issues and Pull Requests.